Beijing-AISI/CVC/README.md

 ## Acknowledgments

 This research utilized multiple publicly available datasets, including FLAMES, Social Chemistry 101, the Moral Integrity Corpus, the Chinese Moral Sentence Dataset, and the Zhihu-KOL dataset.
 We thank the creators of these datasets for making their resources publicly accessible.

+## License
+This dataset is available for non-commercial academic research under the [Academic Research License](LICENSE).
+For detailed licensing terms of third-party data, see the [Third-Party Data Licenses](SOURCES.md) section.